HabitatFramework/UserGuide/concepts/concepts.rst

 Similarly, features from different INCIDs that are actually related and should share the same common set of attributes can be merged into the same INCID (see :ref:`logical_merge` for more details.)

 ..
-[3] Features in the same INCID do not have to be adjacent but it is recommended that they are at least associated with one-another (e.g. they are within the same site or either side of the same road/railway).
+[3] Features in the same INCID do not have to be adjacent but it is recommended that they are at least spatially associated with one-another (e.g. they are within the same site or either side of the same road/railway).

 .. raw:: latex